 A ‘Who can help’ information leaflet identifies members of staff who have responsibility for dealing with behavioural issues, including bullying

 A Behaviour improvement sheet outlines procedures within the school and encourages the parents to come in.

 Information is also included in the school prospectus and newsletters.

-Procedures used in the management of bullying at Powers Hall Junior School.
+Procedures used in the management of bullying at Powers Hall Academy

 During Establishment at the beginning of each academic year the procedures for all behaviour issues are explained to the children so they are aware of where to go and who to talk to if they have concerns, this is reinforced throughout the year.
 This procedure is revisited and discussed regularly throughout the year with the children.

 Children will be taught to understand the definition of bullying and will be taught to understand that it refers to persistent incidents not one off friendship disputes.

-The school has become part of the Peer Mediation Scheme, whereby children in year 5 undergo 2 days training by the Behaviour Lead in dealing with minor friendship issues.
+The school is part of the Peer Mediation Scheme, whereby children in Year 5 undergo training in dealing with minor friendship issues.
 Very often children find it easier in the first instance to share concerns with their peers.

 When a child informs us they are experiencing difficulties with a certain child or children: